- CAS No.: CAS 8007-69-0

 Cosmetics and Toiletries:

 It provides minerals, vitamins and proteins that are essential for beautiful skin.
 It penetrates skin easily and provides a protective barrier against the elements.
-Almond oil is used extensively in making candles, freshen potpourri, in soap making, massage oils, bath oil and also as a perfume body oil.
-This oil is commonly used in skin care preparations for it's moisturizing properties.
+It is used extensively in making candles, freshen potpourri, in soap making, massage oils, bath oil and also as a perfume body oil.
+It is commonly used in skin care preparations for it's moisturizing properties.
 It is useful for all skin types and is well suited as a massage oil.
 Almond oil is used extensively in soapmaking.

 Almonds can be processed into a milk substitute simply called almond milk.
 The nut's soft texture, mild flavour and light colouring (when skinned) make for an efficient analog to dairy and a soy-free choice.
 Raw, blanched and lightly toasted almonds all work well for different production techniques and is relished well.